CSRG-Group/dcs-notes.github.io/_CS126/part11.md

 - Compute a spanning forest of G
 - Find a simple cycle in G, or report that G is a forest
 - Given two vertices of G, find a path in G between them with the minimum number of edges, or report that no such path exists.

+### DFS and BFS visualization

+The site linked [here](https://www.cs.usfca.edu/~galles/visualization/DFS.html) traces the steps of DFS either or BFS, and one can specify whether each node is connected, as well as whether the graphs are directed or undirected